 Rushing to plan a trip to the Land of the Rising Sun this year?
 Read our fuss-free, kid-friendly guide to its capital, Tokyo.

-If you’re like us, you’ve probably been counting down to Japan opening up to international travellers.
+If you’re like us, you’ve probably got Japan on your travel wish-list, including a visit to Tokyo with kids.
 Well, guess what – you’re not alone.
 According to data from YouGov, almost 50 per cent of Singaporeans are considering visiting Japan for their next vacation.
 The country may look like a small, tiny island on the map, but it’s actually pretty long.
 In fact, Japan is bigger than Malaysia and Finland, and it is as long as from Amsterdam to Algeria!

 So if you’re planning to visit (or revisit) the country, why not start with Tokyo?
-Not only is the city kid-friendly, but it’s also chock full of historical sights that will awe and amaze even the little ones.
+Not only is the city super kid-friendly, but it’s also choc-full of historical sights that will awe and amaze even the little ones.

 Never been to Tokyo?
 No worries – getting to the capital is easy peasy.
 There are regular flights to Narita Airport, which serves as a hub to other cities in Japan or around the world.
 Tip: when searching for flights, see if you can find those that fly to Haneda Airport.
 This is Tokyo’s second airport, and it’s much closer to the city centre than Narita.